ARMmbed/mbed_OS_API_Docs/docs/Analog_IO/AnalogIn.md

 # AnalogIn

-The AnalogIn API is used to read an external voltage applied to an analog input pin.
-Only certain pins are capable of making these measurement so check the documentation for compatible pins.
-For more information on what it takes to convert an analog signal to its digital representation see [http://en.wikipedia.org/wiki/Analog-to-digital_converter](http://en.wikipedia.org/wiki/Analog-to-digital_converter).
+You use the AnalogIn API to read an external voltage applied to an analog input pin.

+<span class="notes">**Note:**Only certain pins are capable of making these measurement so check the documentation for compatible pins.</span>

 ## API